jameshaydon/lawvere/README.md

 (Or `cabal run bill -- -i` or `stack exec bill -- -i` if `bill` isn't install.)

 `bill` can also be given a file: `bill -i example.law`.
-By omitting the `-i` flag, the `main` morphism is executed directly and the REPL is not started.
+By omitting the `-i` flag, the `main` arrow is executed directly and the REPL is not started.
 In the REPL, `:r` will reload the loaded file, and `:q` will terminate the session.
 This README file is a literal Lawvere script, so you can load it and try out the examples:

 ```
 $ bill -i README.md